Top TikTok star Charli D'Amelio loses 1m followers

 "Ugh.
 I wish I had more time," she said, to which he retorted: "Was the 95 million not enough for you?"

-In the same video, she and her sister Dixie were seen behaving rudely to the meal cooked by a private chef.
+In the same video, she and her sister Dixie were seen behaving rudely while having a meal cooked by a private chef.

 At one point, Dixie, who has 43.8 million TikTok followers, gagged on a snail and vomited, while Charli asked for dino nuggets.